GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/03_Resources/01_resourceSavingAndLoading.md

 ~~~~~~~~~~~~~

 # Weak handles
 In case you want to keep a reference to a resource without incrementing the reference count you can use a weak handle instead of a normal one.
-Weak handles are represented by the @bs::WeakResourceHandle<T> class and can be retrieved from normal handles by calling @bs::ResourceHandle<T>::getWeak.
+Weak handles are represented by the @bs::WeakResourceHandle class and can be retrieved from normal handles by calling @bs::ResourceHandle::getWeak.
 Other than that they are accessed the same as normal handles.

 ~~~~~~~~~~~~~{.cpp}
 // Load a mesh and store a handle as normal